Fiddleheads Musical Theatre

 Chelsea, QC, Canada

 Fiddleheads Musical Theatre is a group of energetic, talented performers in the National Capital Region who sing, dance, act and fiddle!
 The young artists, ranging in age from 5 to 18, produce full-length musical performances in collaboration with professional artists from the region.
-Fiddleheads Musical Theatre is currently led by Artistic Director Kyle Burghout, an award winning fiddler from Ottawa, ON.
+Fiddleheads Musical Theatre is currently led by Artistic Director James Stephens, a well-known local musician and musical producer.
 Supported by an active Board of Directors, talented and committed local musicians and performers, and an engaged community of volunteers, Fiddleheads Musical Theatre continues to thrive and bring a love of music and theatre to a wide range of audiences across the region.
 We have maintained a strong membership base since the group’s founding in 2011, a testament to the commitment and engagement of everyone involved.

-Fiddleheads Musical Theatre members meet weekly during the fall, winter, and spring terms, coming together to practice and learn new music, develop acting skills, and prepare for performances throughout each year.
+Fiddleheads Musical Theatre members meet weekly throughout the fall, winter and spring, coming together to practice and learn new music, develop acting skills, and prepare for performances throughout the year.
 Each year, we also host a variety of workshops in fiddle, step dance, and stage presence, which provide additional opportunities for our budding artists to acquire new skills, expand their interests and talents, and build their confidence as performers – valuable skills for life.

 Fiddleheads Musical Theatre has successfully produced four full-scale musical theatrical performances over the past 6 years...
 These include:

 - Gatineau River Reel (2011)